We all have one. The butterfly-shaped gland located at the base of the neck, below Adam’s apple.

 Take Maca supplements.
 Maca is a root vegetable that grows in the Andes of Peru and contains vitamins, minerals, and key amino acids that build a strong immune system.

-Include exercise such as walking, riding a bike or swimming.
+Include exercises such as walking, riding a bike or swimming.
 Meditate to reduce stress.

 Whatever the challenges, taking these steps can help you feel good again.